-The development of AMR is a natural phenomenon.
-However, certain human actions accelerate the emergence and spread of AMR.
-The inappropriate use of antimicrobial drugs, including in animal husbandry, favours the emergence and selection of resistant strains, and poor infection prevention and control practices contribute to further emergence and spread of AMR.
+The development of antimicrobial resistance is a natural phenomenon.
+However, certain human actions accelerate its emergence and spread.
+The inappropriate use of antimicrobial drugs, including in animal husbandry, favours the emergence and selection of resistant strains, and poor infection prevention and control practices contribute to further emergence and spread of antimicrobial resistance.

 Need for concerted actions

-AMR is a complex problem driven by many interconnected factors.
+Antimicrobial resistance is a complex problem driven by many interconnected factors.
 As such, single, isolated interventions have little impact.
-Coordinated action is required to minimize emergence and spread of AMR.
+Coordinated action is required to minimize emergence and spread of antimicrobial resistance.

 People can help tackle resistance by:

-- using antibiotics only when they are prescribed by a certified health professional;
+- using antimicrobial drugs only when they are prescribed by a certified health professional;

-- completing the full treatment course, even if they feel better;
+- completing the full treatment course (which in the case of antiviral drugs may require life-long treatment), even if they feel better;

 Health workers and pharmacists can help tackle resistance by: